2017-2018 Accomplishments for Oak Ridge Schools

 JEFFERSON MIDDLE SCHOOL

-2017 Jefferson Middle School Fitness Star Awards: Twenty-seven 5th-8th grade JMS students scored at or above the 85th percentile on all physical fitness tests and were awarded a GOLD Fitness Star.
-An additional 92 JMS students were awarded a SILVER Fitness Star, for scoring at or above the 50th percentile on all physical fitness tests.
+2018 Jefferson Middle School Fitness Star Awards: Thirty 5th-8th grade JMS students displayed outstanding physical fitness, scoring at or above the 85th percentile on all physical fitness tests, and were awarded a GOLD Fitness Star.
+An additional ninety-two JMS students also displayed outstanding physical fitness and earned a SILVER Fitness Star, for scoring at or above the 50th percentile, on all physical fitness tests.

 Jefferson Middle School FIRST Lego League teams.
-The Atomic Eagles, JMS Master Builders, and RadioActive Brix participated in the Knoxville Regional Qualifier on Saturday, December 3, 2016 and performed well.
-The JMS Master Builders got the first place robot performance trophy and the first place champion’s trophy.
-The Atomic Eagles received the third place champion’s award.
-All three teams have been invited to participate in the East Tennessee State Championship in February.
+The Atomic Eagles, JMS Master Builders, and RadioActive Brix participated in the Knoxville Regional Qualifier on Saturday, December 9, 2017, at Hardin Valley Academy.
+The JMS Master Builders received the 1st Place Core Values Trophy.
+The RadioActive Brix received the 2nd Place Champions Trophy.
+The Atomic Eagles received the 1st Place Champions Trophy and the 2nd Place Robot Performance Trophy.
+All three teams were invited to participate in the East Tennessee State Championship.